EthanSuperior/EVNEW/Roadmap.md

 - Modernize UI
 	- Move most code inside of DLGProccess Functions into other functions in prep for change of ui
 	- Dark Mode
-- Add View as Reference; Opens file from lib without saving;

 ### Fixes
 - Modernize code (c++ 17)